sysgoblin/PSURLScanio/docs/en-US/Get-UrlScanioScan.md

 ## DESCRIPTION
 Get urlscan.io scan results for the provided uuid.
-Returns as converted json by default.
+Returns results as an object by default.

 ## EXAMPLES